BaptPicxDev/DataEng-teaching-pipeline/README.md

 - Data scraping: A process of importing data from websites into files or spreadsheets
 - SQL: Structured Query Language
 - NoSQL: Not only SQL (?)
+- Datalake: A centralized repository designed to store, process, and secure large amounts of structured, semistructured, and unstructured data
+- Datawarehouse: An enterprise system used for the analysis and reporting of structured and semi-structured data from multiple sources

 ## Contact